-The question of whether to vape or to use the oil orally is a matter of personal preference.
+The question of whether to vape CBD or to use oral drops is a matter of personal preference.

 There is no right or wrong answer.

 There are various factors you may wish to consider before making a decision.
 If you are already vaping then it seems reasonable to start with the vape oil.

 CBD Vape Juice

 Vaping delivers the CBD into the system more quickly so the effect is felt more rapidly.
 Reports from current users indicate that you will feel the effects of the CBD within 30 to 120 seconds after inhalation and you will continue to notice them for around 2 to 6 hours.Vaping delivers the CBD oil straight into your lungs in a smaller concentration.
 You are in effect inhaling tiny mist particles which are absorbed rapidly into the bloodstream from your lungs.
 To keep the effect going you will probably need to vape more frequently throughout the day.
 If you feel the effects for say, 6 hours, you would probably want to vape again before the 6 hours is up so you do not experience a dip.
 Vaping is the better choice if you want a quick effect.

 Using the oil orally is probably better if you need the effect to last longer.
 Most oral users report that the oil take 30 – 45 minutes before the effect is noticeable.
 You will need to hold the CBD oil under your tongue for around 90 seconds before swallowing the liquid.
 Holding it under the tongue facilitates absorption into the bloodstream.
 Once you have swallowed the oil the oil is then absorbed into the body in the usual way through the stomach lining.
 This is a much longer process.
 The concentration of the absorbed oil is greater this way which means that the effect will last longer.
 You will, therefore, need to use the oil less frequently.

 How Much CBD Do You Take?